access-ci-org/Jetstream_Cluster/README.md

    instance!
 If you prefer to use a different key, be sure to edit this script accordingly.
 The expected argument is only the headnode name, and will create an 'm1.small' instance for you.
-The path the your openrc defaults to the same directory as the script.
+The path the your openrc defaults to the same directory as the script. *WARNING: Openstack may replace underscores in the <headnode-name> with dashes, causing various failures later on.*

    ```./cluster_create.sh -n <headnode-name> -o <openrc-path>```